309thEDDGE/tip/tip_scripts/wrap/README.md

 ## Build

 If the wheel has previously been built, remove the old wrap build artifacts before rebuilding the wheel.
 To do this, delete the `build`, `dist`, and `tip.egg-info` directories.
-Also unstall the old wheel: `pip uninstall dist/<wheel file name>.whl`
+Also unistall the old wheel: `pip uninstall tip`

 Use python's native setuptools to build a wheel